jo-tools/sudoku/README.md

 #### Sudoku API

 The Web Application also provides an API to generate and solve Sudoku Puzzles.
-See also the included [Postman Collection: Sudoku API](./Resources/Sudoku.postman_collection.json) *(Note: Change the `WebAppBaseUrl` in the Collection Variables according to your environment)*.
+See also the included [Postman Collection: Sudoku API](./Resources/Sudoku.postman_collection.json)
+*Note: Change the `WebAppBaseUrl` in the Collection Variables according to your environment*.

-Endpoints:
+API Endpoints:
 - `GET: /api/sudoku/info`
   Returns JSON information about the Web Application
 - `GET: /api/sudoku/generate?size=9&numClues=40&format=json&addSolution=false`